miguellopezbecona/Migration-Profiler/README.md

 The repository includes a test application to be profiled called `ABC`.
 It performs a simple element by element vector product which can be very customizable with options such as array size, CPUs to be used, number of repetitions, intensity of each iteration, etc.

 The app includes a simple mode where it just dumps the hardware counter data to CSV files, and the process hierarchy into JSON files.
 To activate it, you have to uncomment the `JUST_PROFILE` macro defined in `migration/migration_facade.h`.
 Each pair of files will be generated each `ELEMS_PER_PRINT` (defined in the same header) general samples (mixing instructions and memory ones).
-Other macros can be commented/uncommented to increase/decrease the amount of printing, such as `EVENT_OUTPUT` in `my_profiler.c`, `GENETIC_OUTPUT` in `strategies/genetic.h` or `MIGRATION_OUTPUT` in `migration/migration_algorithm.h`.
+Other macros can be commented/uncommented to increase/decrease the amount of printing, such as `EVENT_OUTPUT` in `my_profiler.c`, `GENETIC_OUTPUT` in `strategies/genetic.h`, `PERFORMANCE_OUTPUT` in `strategies/page_ops.h` or `MIGRATION_OUTPUT` in `migration/migration_algorithm.h`.

 Aside from that mode, the app can also print, each `ITERATIONS_PER_PRINT` (defined in `migration/page_ops.h`) iterations, some additional CSV files that can be plotted a posteriori using *heatmaps.R* file to analyze the system's "state".
 It depends if the `PRINT_CSVS` macro is defined, currently commented in the previously mentioned header file.
 Currently, 5 different CSV are generated each time: